Agribusiness & Deforestation

 © Greenpeace / Natalie Behring

-Cattle ranching—and soy farming to feed the cattle—is the biggest cause of deforestation ins virtually every Amazon country.
+Cattle ranching — and the soy farming needed to feed the cattle — is the biggest cause of deforestation in virtually every Amazon country.
+Around 90% of soy is used to feed animals to produce meat and dairy products.

 Worldwide, deforestation due to cattle ranching releases 340 million tons of carbon into the atmosphere each year, or 3.4 percent of global greenhouse gas emissions.
 Most of this comes from the Amazon region.